 Getting your cat moving is especially important.
-You might not be able to take your cat jogging (although you can teach him to walk on a treadmill), but there are plenty of creative ways to add exercise to your cat’s life.
-Bonus: he’ll be less bored and less inclined to shred your sofa because he doesn’t have anything else to do.
+You might not be able to take them jogging–although you can teach them to walk on a treadmill–but there are plenty of creative ways to add exercise to your cat’s life.
+Bonus: they’ll be less bored and less inclined to shred your sofa because they don’t have anything else to do.

-Cats have short attention spans, so putting them on an exercise program doesn’t take a lot of time.
+Cats have short attention spans, so putting them on an exercise program shouldn’t take a lot of time.
 Keep sessions short.
 Two to five minutes a few times a day is plenty.
 And remember that cats are nocturnal.
 They’ll be more interested in playing once the sun goes down.